 Failure to prepare – prepare to fail.

-Even the best-trained Bitch will become suddenly deaf and ignore your command as their hormones are all over the place.
+Even the best-trained Bitch will suddenly become deaf and ignore your command as their hormones are all over the place.

 This is also the case with local entire male dogs who will have one thing in mind.